Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 Fiorello La Guardia Photo Credit at end of article.

-Whether you’re a New York native or have just visited the city on occasion, it’s hard to not know at least something about Fiorello La Guardia.
+Whether you’re a New York native or have just visited the city on occasion, it’s hard not to know at least something about Fiorello La Guardia.
 He was the 99th mayor of New York City.
 Fiorello La Guardia also served two terms in Congress.
-His progressive ideals and his persistent nature are what many people remember him fondly for.
-The diminutive mayor (he stood five foot two inches tall, and was often known as the “Little Flower” which is what his first name translates to in Italian) made an indelible mark on city, state, national and international politics.
+His progressive ideals and his persistence are what many people remember him for.
+The diminutive mayor (he stood five feet two inches tall and was often known as the “Little Flower,” which is what his first name translates to in Italian) made an indelible mark on city, state, national, and international politics.

-Fiorello La Guardia was born on December 11, 1882 in New York City.
-His father Achille was originally from Cerignola, Italy.
-Fiorello’s mother Irene was a native of Trieste, Italy.
+Fiorello La Guardia was born on December 11, 1882, in New York City.
+His father, Achille, was originally from Cerignola, Italy.
+Fiorello’s mother, Irene, was a native of Trieste, Italy.
 The family later moved to Arizona after Achille La Guardia accepted a position as bandmaster at the US Army post at Fort Whipple.
 Fiorello attended public elementary and high schools in Prescott, Arizona during that time.
-His father was let go from his bandmaster position in 1898, and the family lived in Trieste for a brief period.
+His father was let go from his position as bandmaster in 1898, and the family lived in Trieste for a brief period.
 Fiorello graduated from high school at the Dwight School, an independent private preparatory school in New York City’s Upper West Side.

 La Guardia joined the US State Department in 1901.
-He worked at consulate offices in Trieste, Budapest and Flume (which is now Rejika, Croatia).for the next five years.
+He worked at consulate offices in Trieste, Budapest, and Fiume (now Rijeka, Croatia) for the next five years.
 Fiorello returned to the United States in 1907 to further his education at New York University.
 He also served as an interpreter at Ellis Island for the U.S. Bureau of Immigration from 1907 to 1910.
-La Guardia was a certified interpreter for the Croatian, German, Italian and Yiddish languages.
+La Guardia was a certified interpreter for Croatian, German, Italian, and Yiddish.

 La Guardia began his first term in Congress in March 1917.
 He represented New York’s 14th congressional district.
 Fiorello worked hard for immigrants.
 He had a good understanding of their challenges and struggles from his time spent as an interpreter at Ellis Island.
 La Guardia also supported internationalism.
 He wanted countries to work together to solve problems and strongly favored peace over war.

-Unfortunately, La Guardia’s congressional term was interrupted as he was commissioned to the U.S. Army’s Air Service during World War !.
-Fiorello eventually became a major.
+Unfortunately, La Guardia’s congressional term was interrupted when he was commissioned into the U.S. Army Air Service during World War I. Fiorello eventually became a major.
 He later commanded several Caproni Ca.5 bombers that were stationed on the Italian-Austrian front.
 After the war, La Guardia was re-elected for a second term in Congress.
 However, he decided to resign from his position at the end of 1919.

 New York City Mayor Fiorello La Guardia History